ErasmusMC/gridappclient/README.md

 Requirements to Run the Application
 -------------------
-* Login credentials to a Grid User Interface (UI) machine
+* Login credentials to a Grid User Interface (UI) machine.
-* A valid grid certificate installed on your pc and the Grid UI machine
+* A valid grid certificate installed on your pc and the Grid UI machine you want to login to.

 Notes
 ------------------